abel1502/sd-webui-roop/README.md

 This software is meant to be a productive contribution to the rapidly growing AI-generated media industry.
 It will help artists with tasks such as animating a custom character or using the character as a model for clothing etc.

-~~The developers of this software are aware of its possible unethical applicaitons and are committed to take preventative measures against them.
+~~The developers of this software are aware of its possible unethical applications and are committed to take preventative measures against them.
 It has a built-in check which prevents the program from working on inappropriate media including but not limited to nudity, graphic content, sensitive material such as war footage etc. We will continue to develop this project in the positive direction while adhering to law and ethics.
 This project may be shut down or include watermarks on the output if requested by law.~~

 _Patched by abel1502 to eradicate the censorship introduced in favor of the above paragraph.
 Legality and ethics are the responsibility of the end user, not the tool._